ORIGINAL RESEARCH article

 Our study provides a systematic and comparative immunohistological analysis of both in vitro and in situ samples from multiple cancer types and high-risk healthy tissues, in order to assess the potential risks and benefits of targeting RFVT isomers for clinical translational applications.
 We identified the heterogeneous overexpression patterns of riboflavin transporters in clinical cancer samples and demonstrated its potential for tumor targeted drug delivery.
 We strongly encourage the readers of this article to put effort in further investigations regarding the individual function of each RFVT and the development of diagnostics and targeted drugs addressing the riboflavin uptake mechanisms.

-ZW and FK contributed to conception, design of the study, and wrote sections of the manuscript.
-LB collected the experimental data and wrote the first draft of the manuscript.
+ZW and FK contributed to conception, design of the study, and corrected the manuscript.
+LB collected the experimental data and wrote the manuscript.
 ZW, MvZ, LB, DS, SvS, MS, and SA-R contributed to data analysis and experimental execution.
 All authors contributed to manuscript revision, read and approved the submitted version.

 This work was supported by the Core Facility “Two-Photon Imaging” and the Confocal Microscopy Core Facility, Core Facilities of the Interdisciplinary Center for Clinical Research (IZKF) Aachen within the Faculty of Medicine at RWTH Aachen University.
 This work was supported by the Deutsche Forschungsgemeinschaft (DFG) in the framework of the Research Training Group 2375 “Tumor-targeted Drug Delivery” grant 331065168.

 Conflict of Interest Statement

 The authors declare that the research was conducted in the absence of any commercial or financial relationships that could be construed as a potential conflict of interest.